 My journey through Nepal in my late 40’s was due in part to my mid-life crisis.
 I was 48 at the time, right smack in the middle of the target zone for a crisis to hit.

 I was only a few years out of my second divorce and I knew that marriage wasn’t my cup of tea.
 When you know you are terrible at something, you shouldn’t repeat it, so I stopped dating and looking for “the one”.

 Numerous studies and articles like this one in Money magazine state that, unfortunately for me, marriage makes mid-life crisis easier.
 Obviously, you have someone to share it with, but the marriage rate is dropping.
 The millennials are a whopping 26% behind in getting married between 18-32.
 So guess what?
-Those single folks will struggle mightily with mid-life crisis.
+Those single folks will struggle mightily with the mid-life crisis.